robcarver17/pysystemtrade/docs/userguide.md

 name_of_system.data.get_instrument_price("EDOLLAR")
 ```

 Standard methods are in all systems.
-Non standard methods are for stage classes inherited from the standard class, eg the raw data method specific to futures.
+Non standard methods are for stage classes inherited from the standard class, eg the raw data method specific to *futures*; or the *estimate* classes which estimate parameters rather than use fixed versions.

 Common arguments are: